To stop receiving postal mailings from Mint Velvet email firstname.lastname@example.org with your name, address and postcode

 We use your personal data in the following ways:

-- To enable us to personalise your shopping experience on our site and to profile our typical customer.
-As part of the profiling we share your data with carefully selected cooperative database companies who help us to understand your purchasing behaviour and preferences which they then also use to provide us with more targeted prospect data.
+To enable us to personalise your online shopping experience and to profile our typical customer we share your data with carefully selected cooperative database companies who help us to understand your purchasing behaviour and preferences.
+They also use this information to provide us with more targeted data for prospective customers who have consented to be marketed to.

 - To allow us to handle your orders, deliver products and process your payments and refunds (including to ensure secure payment and prevent fraud).